12.Selection statement if-else , if elif,match case example programs

 Conditions are specified with relational and logical operators which will return a Boolean value ( True or False).

-Unfortunately it is not as easy in real life as it is in Python to differentiate between true and false:
+Unfortunately it is not as easy in real life as it is in Python to differentiate between True and False:

 The following objects are evaluated by Python as False: